 Your thyroid is often referred to as being butterfly-shaped and can be found at the very base of your neck.
-It produces the thyroid hormones , triiodothyronine (T3) and its prohormone, thyroxine (T4), are tyrosine-based hormones primarily responsible for regulation of your body’s metabolic system (metabolism).
+It produces the many hormones, but the most important physiologically are triiodothyronine (T3) and its precursor, thyroxine (T4).
+These hormones are derived from the amino acid tyrosine and are primarily responsible for regulation of your metabolism.
 These hormones do an incredible amount of work in your body.

 Thyroid hormones interact with almost every cell in the body.
 They increase the basal metabolic rate (the body’s ability to generate heat) and affect protein synthesis.
 They are essential to proper cell development and differentiation of all cells within the body.
 They regulate the metabolization of protein, fat, and carbohydrates, as well vitamins.